Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 The binary operator Add is not defined for the types 'System.String' and 'System.String'.
 ```

-Hm, that's weird.
+Hmm, that's weird.
 I'm pretty sure the `+` operator is defined for strings, otherwise how else would I be able to write `"foo" + "bar"`?

 Well, actually the error message is correct, this operator is indeed not defined for `System.String`.
 Instead what happens is that the C# compiler automatically converts expressions like `"foo" + "bar"` into `string.Concat("foo", "bar")`.
 In cases with more than two strings this provides better performance because it avoids unnecessary allocations.